JediFonseca/mass_renamer/README.md

 - 📁 Selection of the folder with the files to be renamed;
 - ✍️ Fields for original names and new names (with line numbering);
+- 📝 Persistent history file for renaming and undoing separately;
+- 🛡️ Protection from accidental file or folder overscription;
 - 🔁 Button to undo the most recent renaming;
 - 🧼 Automatic removal of invalid characters for filenames;
 - 🌙 Toggle between 10 different themes, including popular ones like Adwaita and Breeze (Both on their light and dark variants).
 The theme is saved for future sessions.;